balancer/exchange-proxy/README.md

 <h1 align=center><code>exchange proxy</code></h1>

+!!!!
+This is the legacy, direct hop legacy.
+For Exchange Proxy V2 with multihop support please see: https://github.com/balancer-labs/balancer-registry

 Forwarding proxy that allows users to batch execute swaps recommended by the SOR.

 ### Development

 This project follows the standard Truffle project structure.

 ```
 yarn compile   # build artifacts to `build/contracts`